th2-net/remotehand/README.md

 Also, you can skip `locator2` and `matcher2` and RemoteHand will just wait `wait2` seconds before continuing the input with `text2`.

-If you want to fill disabled field use `canBeDisabled` = yes.
+If you want to fill disabled field use `canBeDisabled` = "true".
 Field will be enabled and disabled back after text input.

-If you want to clear field before sending keys use `clear` = yes ("no" by default).
+If you want to clear field before sending keys use `clear` = "false" ("true" by default).

-If you want to send keys without checking sending result value use `checkInput` = no ("yes" by default).
+If you want to send keys without checking sending result value use `checkInput` = "false" ("true" by default).

-If you want to send keys without clicking on element first use `needClick` = no ("yes" by default).
+If you want to send keys without clicking on element first use `needClick` = "false" ("true" by default).

 You can tell RemoteHand to press the following special keys by specifying corresponding codes:
 1. Up arrow - #up#